hgeorgsch/dataprogexercises/dataprog-obsidian/Templates/Templates.md

 Use `h2` for slide headers throughout.
 This is styled with a medium text size and ugly colour.

+Element styiling with class `smallertext` reduces the font size.

 ## Existing templates

 This templates work, but are fairly crude.
 Each box has more